Skip to content

 1. bitstruct a struct with a container type allowing precise control over bit-layout, replacing bitfields and enum masks.

-2. fault an enum type with unique values which are used together with optional.
+2. fault a constant with unique values which are used together with optional.

 3. Vector types.